electrode-io/electrode-ota-server/electrode-ota-server-auth-basic/README.md

 https://github.com/hapijs/bell

 You can define your authentication strategy with the electrode-ota-server-auth module.
 In this example, we define a validateFunc within the options of the the basic auth.
+Note you will need to convert your config json file to a js file.
 ```json
 "plugins": {
    ...